-a.
-Construction Methods.
 Wells are constructed by a variety of methods.
-There is no single optimum method; the choice depends on the purpose of the well, size, depth, formations being drilled through, experience of local well contractors, and cost.
-The most common methods of installing wells are compared in table 5-1.
-The performance of different drilling methods in different formations is given in "Groundwater and Well."
-The most common type of small diameter well is the driven well.
+There is no single optimum method; the choice depends on size, depth, formations encountered and experience of local well contractors.
+The most common types of wells are compared in table 5-1.